 How to Update Your Home Inventory After the Holidays

-Make sure your new gifts—as well as present possessions—are protected against loss.
+Make sure your new gifts—as well as current possessions—are protected against loss.

-So make your first goal of the New Year to document your belongings.
+Make your first goal of the new year to document your belongings.
 Right after the holidays, you may have many new—and possibly valuable—items to add to your inventory.
-Here’s how to do it:

 Get valuables appraised

-Have high-value belongings such as jewelry, collectibles and art professionally appraised to document their worth.
-If you received antiques or family heirlooms as gifts, be sure to have those appraised too.
-Then, take the appraisals and pass them on to your insurance representative if you choose to separately insure those items.
+Have high-value belongings, such as jewelry, collectibles and art, professionally appraised to document their worth.
+If you received antiques or family heirlooms, be sure to have those appraised too.
+Then, pass the appraisals on to your insurance representative if you choose to separately insure those items.

 Update your digital inventory

-Take photos of your new belongings, and label each with important details about the gift.
-You also could shoot a video and narrate this information as you’re recording.
-If you use online software to keep an ongoing list, such as this household inventory log from the Insurance Information Institute, now is a good time to remember to update your records and to include images of newly acquired items.
+Photograph your new belongings and label each with important details.
+You also could shoot a video and narrate this information as you record.
+You can use online software to keep an ongoing list, such as this household inventory log from the Insurance Information Institute.

 Update your written inventory

-Add all of your new possessions to your current home inventory—no matter how small.
-MetLife Auto & Home’s Personal Property Inventory Kit can help you stay organized.
-Write down a general description of each item, and list specifics like the cost, brand, model and serial number.
+Add all your new possessions to your home inventory—no matter how small.
+The MetLife Auto & Home Personal Property Inventory Kit can help you stay organized.
+Write down a general description of each item, and list specifics such as the cost, brand, model and serial number.
 If possible, attach copies of receipts or appraisals.